groupvine/gv-doc/membership/importing.md

 *  **user:textingMode** one of "none" (no notifications sent), "urgent" (notifications only sent for emails marked as "urgent"), or "all" (notifications sent for all group emails)

+Also, attributes may not begin with the following prefixes:

+*  **delivery:** used in exports for reporting delivery statistics
+*  **ignored:** indicates column should be ignored in import process

 ## Making Membership Changes